Angular-Dynamic-Hooks/Documentation/documentation/how-to-use.md

   ): Observable<ParseResult>
 ```

-This looks complicated, but most of the parameters are actually just [the inputs]({{ "documentation/configuration#dynamichookscomponent" | relative_url }}) for the `DynamicHooksComponent` component and therefore optional.
+This looks complicated, but most of the parameters are actually just [the inputs]({{ "documentation/configuration#dynamichookscomponent" | relative_url }}) for the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a> component and therefore optional.
 You really only need to pass the `content` as you would with the component.

 Only some parameters are notable: You can optionally provide a `targetElement` and `targetHookIndex` to fill out for the result.
 If not, they are automatically created for you.
 You may also specify custom injectors for the created components.
 If you don't, the library defaults to the current ones.

-The function will return an `ParseResult` observable:
+The function will return an <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L224" target="_blank">`ParseResult`</a> observable:

 ```ts
 interface ParseResult {